 The CyberEdge report also reveals how many companies were hit by ransomware.
-It discovered 69.5 percent of organizations dealt with a ransomware attack in 2020.
-The US was the fifth most impacted country behind China, Mexico, Canada, and Saudi Arabia.
+It discovered 78.5 percent of American organizations dealt with a ransomware attack in 2020.
+The US was the second most impacted country behind Australia.

-According to the CDR, US organizations increase their security budgets by 4.9 percent between 20219 and 2020.
-In 2020, US firms spent an average of 13.7 percent of their IT budgets on security.
+According to the CDR, US organizations increase their security budgets by 3.8% in 2021.
+This is considerably lower than in the previous 12 months, when they upped their budget by 4.9 percent.
+In 2021, US firms spent an average of 13.7 percent of their IT budgets on security.

-4. Nearly 90% of businesses prefer using security products that utilize machine learning and AI
+4. Nearly 89% of US businesses prefer using security products that utilize machine learning and AI

-An interesting area of the CDR focuses on the preference firms have for security products that draw on advanced technologies such as AI and machine learning.
-It found that 87.7 percent of companies surveyed had a moderate to strong preference for these technologies.
-This was about average, with Turkish firms (100 percent) having the strongest interest and Australian companies (72 percent) having the least.
+An interesting area the CDR focuses on is the preference firms have for security products that draw on advanced technologies such as AI and machine learning.
+It found that 89 percent of American companies surveyed had a moderate to strong preference for these technologies.
+This was about average, with Saudi firms (98 percent) having the strongest interest and German companies (71.6 percent) having the least.

 5. The US endures the largest portion of ransomware Trojan attacks